 A dominant position is not prohibited per se by the Competition Act.
 The undertaking has no obligation to inform the Antitrust Office of such a position.
 Only conduct that may be classified as exploitative, exclusionary, predatory or structurally abusive infringes the Competition Act and is therefore prohibited.
 All agreements fulfilling this classification are null and void.
 The Competition Act implements the ‘essential facilities’ doctrine, which has been applied mainly to intellectual property cases.

 The ability to notify for clearance has been abolished and, as in the case of cartels, an obligation system has been introduced.
-In recent years, the Antitrust Office has increasingly focused on such abuse.
+In recent years, the Antitrust Office has announced an increased focused on such abuse.
 Nevertheless, during the years 2010–2014 only four proceedings for abuse of a dominant position were initiated.

 The merger rules set out in the Competition Act are supplemented by regulations issued by the Antitrust Office.
 Any merger transacted as described below may not be implemented unless cleared by the Antitrust Office.
 There are several forms of concentrations under the Competition Act:

 - two or more formerly independent undertakings merge into one entity;